boldbinarywisdom/Aerial-Motion-Planning/writeup_motion_planning.md

 #### 3. Setting grid start position from local position

-This is another step in adding flexibility to the start location.
-As long as it works you're good to go!
+The grid start is set in terms of current position.
+Note that the obstacle map is specified in terms of NE points so we take local position in NED and for adjust north offset and east offset as grid start accordingly for x and y coordinates.

+      grid_start = (int(local_pos[0]-north_offset), int(local_pos[1]-east_offset))

 #### 4. Setting grid goal position from geodetic coords

+`
 This step is to add flexibility to the desired goal location.
-Should be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.
+Here we are adding +10 to each offsets.

 #### 5. Modified A* to include diagonal motion